SwedbankPay/developer.swedbankpay.com/checkout-v3/starter/seamless-view.md

 example in our demoshop.

-When the payer chooses a shipping option, you can `PATCH` the payment order and the payment menu will appear.
+When the payer chooses a shipping option, you can `PATCH` the payment order and open the payment menu.
 The payer can then proceed with the purchase.

-The example with shipping address is for all goods (physical and digital), the one without shipping address is for digital products only.
+This is how it will look with all goods (physical and digital), with shipping address visible.

 {:.text-center}
 ![screenshot of the starter implementation seamless view payment menu mixed][seamless-payment-menu-mixed]

+This is for digital products, consequently with no shipping address.

 {:.text-center}
 ![screenshot of the starter implementation seamless view payment menu digital][seamless-payment-menu-digital]